 - Push the button to switch from one program to the next.
+Push the button for 1-2 seconds to switch from one program to the next.
 Your hearing aids will beep to confirm the change.
 The number of beeps indicates which program you have selected. - To get back to the default listening program, keep scrolling, or turn your hearing aids off and on again.

-NOTE: If you have two hearing aids with synchronisation enabled, a change of program on one hearing aid automatically applies to the second hearing aid as well.
+NOTE: If you have two hearing aids with synchronization enabled, changing the program on one hearing aid automatically applies the change to the second hearing aid as well.

-Streaming Sound to your hearing aids
+Streaming sound to your hearing aids